Have Chinese takeout again with my version of the popular dish, Gluten Free General Tso's Chicken. It's spicy, sweet, and better than ever!

 let's make takeout!

-- Whisk together marinade ingredients and add 6 tbsp to cubed chicken in ziptop bag.
+- Whisk together marinade ingredients and add 6 tablespoon to cubed chicken in ziptop bag.
 Refrigerate chicken.
-Set aside 2 tbsp of marinade for coating.
+Set aside 2 tablespoon of marinade for coating.

 - Saute garlic, ginger, and red pepper flakes until fragrant.
 Add marinade and simmer until the mixture is thickened.
 Cover and set aside.